Alanaktion/rens-adventures/README.md

 A simple test game featuring セキレン

 This is a simple visual novel coded in Lua for the Playdate handheld console.
 It is developed as an example to build other, more complex and complete games around.
+It's built on [Noble Engine](https://github.com/NobleRobot/NobleEngine), mostly because it's scene handlers are really nice.

 This project includes example font and image assets from Panic, Inc. licensed under Creative Commons 4.0.